Chapter 7 :

 I feel the smell goes where my breath goes - (and even if it's just my imagination, it's a wholesome feeling).
 The smell comes in filling me up to just under my skin.
 And this sensation is like a combination of tastes and smells.

 I taste, savour and absorb the residue of the fresh new in-scent.
-I digest the in-smell.
-The sensation that i can continue to savour the scent, may well be to some extent a memory or impression - but to argue it scientifically: we know that the 'goodness' in the air we breath, goes to the lungs where it's absorbed by the heart and circulated around the body in blood, and this 'goodness' is then absorbed by the surrounding tissue, by the cells.
+I digest the in-smell and the sensation is that i savour the scent with my whole body.
+This may well be to some extent a memory or impression - but to argue it scientifically: we know that the 'goodness' in the air we breathe, goes to the lungs where it's absorbed by the heart and circulated around the body in blood, and this 'goodness' is then absorbed by the surrounding tissue, by the cells.

 No hedgehog could figure out all the science.
-From a hedgehogs perspective, they taste and digest the scents, and then are probably conscious of it with their whole body.
-And as far as I'm concerned this is the truth, until it is disproved by science or common sense.
+From a hedgehogs perspective, they taste and digest the scents, and then they are conscious of it with their whole body.
+And as far as I'm concerned this is the truth, until it is disproved by science, common sense, or a consensus of opinion from children.

 Appendix C has additional ideas.